gpadolina/TimeSeries-notes/TimeSeries/03 - ForecastersToolbox.md

 of these adjustments and transformations is to simplify the patterns in the historical data by removing known sources of variation or by making the pattern more consistent across the whole data set.
 Simpler patterns usually lead to more accurate forecasts.
+#### Calendar adjustments
+Some of the variation seen in seasonal data may be due to simple calendar effects.
+In such cases, it is usually much easier to remove the variation before fitting a forecasting model.
+The ```monthdays( )``` function will compute the number of days in each month or quarter.